The blogs I’ve written about writing are HERE.

 WORKSHOPS & CONFERENCES:

-Here are a few events that I support.
+Here are a few conferences where I routinely present or just attend.
 It’d be great to see you there!

 Surrey International Writers’ Conference Third weekend of October.
 Surrey, BC

-Word on the Lake Writers’ Festival Victoria Day weekend in May.
+Word on the Lake Writers’ Festival Second weekend in May.
 Salmon Arm, BC

 When Words Collide, Second weekend in August.
 Calgary, AB